 Under Article X, Section 20 of the State Constitution, the Taxpayer's Bill of Rights (TABOR), revenue received from certain sources is subject to an annual limit determined by the prior year's limit after adjustments for inflation and population growth.
 Any TABOR revenue received above the cap is to be refunded to taxpayers in the subsequent fiscal year.
-Revenue subject to TABOR did not exceed the revenue cap in FY 2019-20 but is projected to exceed it in FY 2020-21 and each year of the forecast.
-Current projections indicate that TABOR revenue will be \$696.6 million above the cap in FY 2020-21; \$1,012.1 million above the cap in FY 2021-22; and \$1,133.6 million above the cap in FY 2022-23.
+Revenue subject to TABOR did not exceed the revenue cap in FY 2019-20 but exceeds it in FY 2020-21 by \$471.4 million.
+In each year of the projection period, TABOR revenue is expected to exceed the cap, with the most notable revision from September coming in FY 2021-22.
+In this current fiscal year, revenue will be \$1,996.1 million above the cap in FY 2020-21 due primarily to upward revisions in income tax revenue.
+In FY 2022-23 revenue is expected to be \$1,660.9 million above the cap, while FY 2023-24 is projected to be \$1,707.8 million above the cap.